 There are also groups that are led by staff members which are centred on enabling students training for ministry to think through how their situation or other vocations might link together with ministry in the future; these groups are about support and fellowship, but also about equipping and enabling.
 This is because we recognise that some of us move here with our families, and some of us leave friends and family behind.
 Some of us are weekly boarders and will be caring for elderly relatives on a weekend.
 Most of us at some point will probably wonder what life will look like in the future with our different vocations and different family responsibilities or needs.
 Therefore, at college, we not only have groups that provide support and encouragement as we transition into life at Cranmer Hall and make new friendships and support networks, but also groups that help us to begin to think about how to equip and resource ourselves personally for future mission and ministry in new areas.
 These include: Singles in Ministry, Mums in Ministry, Dads in Ministry and Together in Ministry.
 More on these groups can be found below.

-We are very aware of how difficult adjusting and settling into a new home can be.
 We have good accommodation for families in close proximity to each other in order to develop relationships and support from day one.
 Durham is surrounded by schools which are nationally recognised and there is an array of good preschool/nursery provision in the city for young families.
 There are many local primary and secondary schools in the centre of Durham (both Church and Community schools) which are mostly all in walking distance from college, and our students have always found it an easy and smooth process in finding a school place for their children.
 Here are some links to local schools (although this is not an exhaustive list!):

 We have two optional groups that are specifically set up to provide a supportive and social environment for parents who are training for ordained ministry/authorised church leadership (whether Anglican or Free Church Track): ‘Mums in Ministry’ and ‘Dads in Ministry’.
 These groups meet up to reflect on the joys and challenges of combining parenthood and ministry.